fossasia/open-event-server/docs/installation/local.md

 ## Install system dependencies

-These are softwares on which our Open Event server depends, and C-based libraries on which our Python packages depend.
+These are softwares on which our Open Event server depends and C-based libraries on which our Python packages depend.

 ### For Mac OS